Lingfeizeng/Bayesian-analysis-by-simulation/README.md

 μ ~ t (0, 1, 1)

-After some transformation, We will have the target distribition P is propotional to Q:
+After some transformation, We will have the target distribition p is propotional to g:

 <img src="distribution.png" alt="dist" height="80"/>

-where the left side is the target distribution P and the right side is Q. We can use Metropolis-Hastings sampling.
+where the left side is the target distribution p and the right side is g.
+We can use Metropolis-Hastings sampling.
 The following code example used the popular simulation package JAGS (available both in R and Python)

 ### Code example